larytet/MyPerfectThings/sms-based-secure-chat.md

 We can sell addons like wallets, e-mail application With a little effort we can generate syntactically correct sentences in any language

 in yet another approach we can use actual phone calls to deliver the information.
 A user sends knocking first to notify that a special phone call is coming.
-After that the user establishes the phone call and sends the encrypted data like a facsimile.
+After that the user establishes the second call and sends the encrypted data like a facsimile.
 A network of interconnected devices can allow reasonably anonymous distribution of the content betwen nodes.

 According to https://en.wikipedia.org/wiki/Signal_(software) they got 30M funding